From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models

 \subsubsection{Downstream Task descriptions}

-\textbf{Text Completion Task:} This task involves giving the LLM a portion of text from the dataset as a prompt and then asking it to complete the text.
+\paragraph{Text Completion Task} This task involves giving the LLM a portion of text from the dataset as a prompt and then asking it to complete the text.
 The generated completion is then compared with the human completion or the portion of the dataset not provided as the prompt.

-\textbf{Post-watermark text similarity analysis:} In this task, given an initial text \(X\), watermarking is applied to \(X\) to produce a modified text \(X'\).
+\paragraph{Post-watermark text similarity analysis} In this task, given an initial text \(X\), watermarking is applied to \(X\) to produce a modified text \(X'\).
 An example could be a rule-based substitution with synonyms or spelling replacements.
-The comparison is then made between \(X\) and \(X'\), with \(X\) and \(X'\) on the basis of distinctions in length, semantic, and other linguistic features.
+The comparison is then made between \(X\) and \(X'\) based on distinctions in length, semantics, and other linguistic features.

-\textbf{Other Downstream Tasks:} For these tasks, given the same initial prompt \(X\), the LLM's generated response \(Y\) (before watermarking) is compared with the response \(Y'\) (after watermarking).
-This evaluates how watermarking affects the LLM's output.
+\paragraph{Other Downstream Tasks} For these tasks, given the same initial prompt \(X\), the LLM's generated response \(Y\) (before watermarking) is compared with the response \(Y'\) (after watermarking).